 Maximum Response: The maximum time in milliseconds permitted to complete this service capability.

-X.1.7 oneM2M Resource Interworking
+G.2.8 oneM2M Resource Interworking

 <Document the related oneM2M Resources operations to <serviceCapabilityName> here.
 Interworking rules are defined for each Resource operation.
-If there is no related internal resource, this resource list can be empty (e.g., the service capability is ‘sendTrigger’).>.
+If there is no related internal resource, this resource list can be empty (e.g. the service capability is 'sendTrigger').>.

-Annex Y(Informative): oneM2M Service Requirements
+Annex H (informative): oneM2M Service Requirements

-The primary motivation of this technical specification is to integrate oneM2M Service capabilities with existing M2M deployments without affecting that existing M2M solution’s underlying deployment framework and protocols.
-For example if an existing M2M solution uses a XMPP based framework to communicate between applications in the network and devices, then M2M Service capabilities are efficiently exposed to the XMPP based framework without requiring modifications to the existing M2M solution’s deployment framework or protocol.
-A secondary motivation for this technical specification is to offer M2M Service capabilities to M2M service provider’s who utilize service oriented architectural frameworks.
+The primary motivation of the present documentis to integrate oneM2M Service capabilities with existing M2M deployments without affecting that existing M2M solution's underlying deployment framework and protocols.
+For example if an existing M2M solution uses a XMPP based framework to communicate between applications in the network and devices, then M2M Service capabilities are efficiently exposed to the XMPP based framework without requiring modifications to the existing M2M solution's deployment framework or protocol.
+A secondary motivation for the present documentis to offer M2M Service capabilities to M2M service providers who utilize service oriented architectural frameworks.

 This annex defines requirements that have not been captured in the oneM2M Requirements [1].